 Riverside Unified School District (RUSD)

 Riverside Unified School District has partnered with the UECC program since its inception.
-In addition to the cash support provided by RUSD, school principals and teachers oversee UECC at each of the eight Eastside area schools.
+In addition to the cash support provided by RUSD, school principals and teachers oversee UECC at each of the six Eastside area schools.
 School site supervisors are responsible for selecting students who can benefit most from academic assistance and pairing them with UECC AmeriCorps Mentors.
 Site supervisors provide training to ensure mentors are adequately prepared to meet the student’s academic needs.
 The RUSD Superintendent serves on the advisory board.

 A federally funded program governed by The Corporation for National and Community Service, AmeriCorps operates at the state and national levels.
 AmeriCorps provides grants to nonprofit, faith-based and government organizations, US territories and educational institutions to support state and local programs that promote community service.
 As with the UECC, grant recipients are in charge of managing the program, as well as recruiting and training their own AmeriCorps members.
 Recipients are responsible for finding funds and other resources to match the federal funds provided through the grant.